DeAndre Carter Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Matchup vs. Philadelphia

-- Against the Eagles, Carter has averaged 36.5 receiving yards per game over his two career matchups, 12.0 more than his over/under for Sunday's game.
+- Carter has averaged 36.5 receiving yards per game over his two career matchups against the Eagles, 12.0 more than his over/under in Sunday's game.

-- In two matchups versus the Eagles, Carter has not had a touchdown catch.
+- In two matchups with the Eagles, Carter has not had a touchdown catch.

-- With 23 passing TDs allowed this season, the Eagles defense is ranked 16th in the league.
+- At 1.5 passing TDs conceded per game, the Eagles defense is ranked 16th in the league.

 Recent Performances